mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 4 - Indexing specifications/Reading notes module 4.md

 Charles II, King of Great Britain

 ### Roman names
-AACR2 recommends that a Roman living before AD 476 be entered under der the part of the name that is most commonly used (22.9):
+AACR2 recommends that a Roman living before AD 476 be entered under the part of the name that is most commonly used (22.9):

 Cicero, Marcus Tullius